mmbman/Katagiri/annotated-fukanzazengi.md

 > Consider the Buddha: although he was wise at birth, the traces of his six years of upright sitting can yet be seen.
 As for Bodhidharma, although he had received the mind-seal, his nine years of facing a wall is celebrated still.
 If even the ancient sages were like this, how can we today dispense with wholehearted practice?

-> Therefore, put aside the intellectual practice of investigating words and chasing phrases, and learn to take the backward step that turns the light and shines it inward.
+> Therefore, put aside the intellectual practice of investigating words and chasing phrases, ..

+> ... and learn to take the backward step that turns the light and shines it inward.

+- “Turn the light and shine it inward” is *ekō henshō* (回光返照).
+This key phrase is translated and understood in slightly different ways.
-- “Learn to take the backward step that turns the light and shines it inward”: Katagiri Roshi translates this in slightly different ways; one way is, “To learn the backward step that turns your light inwardly to illuminate yourself.”
-This is perhaps one of the most challenging lines to interpret reliably.
-The meaning is presumably simple, and yet common interpretations quickly veer toward problems.
-Particularly, any interpretation that approaches “withdrawing from the world” does not quite line up with Katagiri Roshi’s or Dogen’s teachings.
-“The backward step” means to “return to the very inception of the moment.”
+- One way Katagiri Roshi translates this line is, “To learn the backward step that turns your light inwardly to illuminate yourself.”
+See [“Principles of Practice – Talk 4”](1986-03-22-Principles-of-Practice-Talk-4).
+- “The backward step” means to “return to the very inception of the moment.”
 It implies “cutting off the root of discriminative thought.”
-It does not mean to withdraw, nor to escape from.
+It does not mean “to withdraw,” nor “to escape from.”
 See [“Principles of Practice – Talk 4”](1986-03-22-Principles-of-Practice-Talk-4), and [“Principles of Practice – Talk 5”](1986-03-23-Principles-of-Practice-Talk-5).
+- This is perhaps one of the most challenging lines to interpret reliably.
+The meaning is presumably simple, and yet common interpretations seem to veer toward problems.
+Particularly, any interpretation that approaches “withdrawing from the world” does not line up with the rest of Katagiri Roshi’s or Dogen’s teachings.
+The point seems to be that one takes the backward step, the whole world is present.
-- “The backward step” is closely related to *prajna*.
-See [“*Platform Sutra* – Talk 2”](1987-03-20-Platform-Sutra-Talk-2), where it is discussed as the function of *prajna* (“wisdom”).
+- “The backward step” is closely related to *prajna* (“wisdom”).
+See [“*Platform Sutra* – Talk 2”](1987-03-20-Platform-Sutra-Talk-2), where it is discussed as the function of *prajna*.
-- Another KR translation is “To learn that one withdraws one step, and turns the light inward on oneself.”
-See [“Karma: Karmic Retribution in Present Life”](1980-07-10-Karmic-Retribution-in-Present-Life), where the backward step discussed in relationship to *eko*, “dedicating the merit.”
-To be honest, I’m not quite sure what’s going on there yet, but it probably relates to the connection to *prajna* noted above.
+- Another translation is “to learn that one withdraws one step and turns the light inward on oneself.”
+In [“Karma: Karmic Retribution in Present Life”](1980-07-10-Karmic-Retribution-in-Present-Life), Katagiri Roshi discusses the backward step of *ekō henshō* in relationship to the word *ekō* which means “dedicating the merit.”
+To be honest, I’m not quite sure what’s going on there yet.
+More to follow.

 > Body and mind of themselves will drop away, and your original face will manifest.